-In Zurroball, you must keep whatever ball you decide to use from touching the ground by clicking on it and causing it to bounce up.
+In Zurroball, you must keep the ball from touching the ground by clicking on it and causing it to bounce up.
 Doing tricks in the air will score you bonus points!
-In order to collect your points, you must get your ball to cross the red line; any points that you earn but don't collect will be lost.
+In order to collect your points, you must get your ball to cross back above the red line; any points that you earn but don't collect will be lost.

 Choosing a Ball